 I just finished reading this clever little book, The Training of KX12 by That DanKent.
 I read it in one day, that is what I mean by little.
 It is using the literary style very similar to C. S. Lewis’ The Screwtape Letters with its correspondence between demons on how they try to mess with people.
-(Do you realize that The Screwtape Letters was written 76 years ago?!)
+(Do you realize that The Screwtape Letters was well over 75 years ago?!)
 One clever new twist is this author calls hell The Corporation.
 Like hell is this large impersonal conglomerate of paperwork and cubicles!
 So relatable!!

 I want to share this part from one of the correspondence (or chapters) since everything in the book is set up as if it is a corporation: